chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 .ve-header "In Conclusion" wc:Thomas Eakins (American - Eakins's Students at the "The Swimming Hole" - Google Art Project.jpg

-Thomas Eakins was a late-nineteenth century American painter, photographer, student of human anatomy, and professor of drawing.
-As the focus of this essay, *William Rush Carving His Allegorical Figure of the Schuylkill River* (1877) is a complete representation of what he loves and stands for in art, skillfully communicated by his masterful compostion: the artist at work, the woman in quiet contemplation, and of course, the nude model.
+Thomas Eakins was a late-nineteenth century American painter, photographer, student of human anatomy, and professor of drawing.[^5] As the focus of this essay, *William Rush Carving His Allegorical Figure of the Schuylkill River* (1877) is a complete representation of what he loves and stands for in art, skillfully communicated by his masterful compostion: the artist at work, the woman in quiet contemplation, and of course, the nude model.

 [^1]: Thomas Eakins' Philadelphia.
-By: McCarthy, Cathleen, Art & Antiques, 01958208, Feb2007, Vol. 30, Issue 8
+By: McCarthy, Cathleen, Art & Antiques, 01958208, Feb2007, Vol. 30, Issue 8.
+[^2]: Thomas Eakins and the human écorché: understanding the body in three dimensions.
+Sculpture Journal; 2015, Vol. 24 Issue 3, p333-380, 18p.
+[^3]:Thomas Eakins and His Medical Clinics.
+Proceedings of the American Philosophical Society; March 2009, Vol. 153 Issue 1, p1-47, 47p.
+[^4]: Thomas Eakins: A Case For Reassessment.
+Arts Magazine (00044059); May79, Vol. 53 Issue 9, p130-133, 4p, 2 Black and White Photographs.
+[^5]: About a Man Who Did Not Care to be Written About: Portraits in Friendship of Thomas Eakins.
+Arts Magazine (00044059); May79, Vol. 53 Issue 9, p96-99, 4p, 7 Black and White Photographs.